 30% of membership fees and 50% of show levies is transferred to a reserve for each province that can be spent by the various provinces for the advancement of the discipline of show jumping.
 Included in the province reserves are other income items specifically approved by the council which the association may collect from time to time on behalf of each province and expenses incurred on behalf of each province.
-The income is reflected in the statement of comprehensive income and transferred to specific reserves.
-The related expenditure from each province is recorded directly to each reserve and the surplus/deficit for the year for all provinces is shown as a separate line item on the Statement of Changes in Equity.
+The income and expenses are refeleted in the statement of comprehensive income and transferred to specific reserves.